-Horizon Europe project in fair artificial intelligence supported by the EU with 3,8 million Euros.
-Imperial College London, the Israeli Institute of Technology Technion and the National and Capodistrian University of Athens as well as partners from the industry will collaborate together with the aim to develop explainable and transparent algorithms.
+Horizon Europe project for fair AI algorithms supported by the EU with 3,8 million Euros.
+Imperial College London, the Israeli Institute of Technology Technion and the National and Capodistrian University of Athens as well as partners from the industry collaborate on developing explainable and transparent algorithms.

 Multi-goal task planning has been an optimization question in Operation Research and Logistics for a long time.
 We are now working on novel advances for high-speed solving these discrete planning problems.
 With fast single-source shortest path search, the map is condensed into a graph of customer orders.

 There has been recently much interest in quantum computing, which holds the promise of speeding up numerous (but certainly not all) problems.
 We work with some of the world's largest financial institutions to explore the applications of quantum computing in the Financial Services Sector.

 Polynomial optimization is an exciting area of research in optimization, just at the boundary between what is undecidable and what is efficiently solvable.
 Sustained progress in the field over the past two decades has enabled new applications within many areas of engineering.
 One novel application arises in structural engineering.